EENI Global Business School

 1. To analyze the Central African Economy and Global Trade

-2. To know the business opportunities in the Central African Republic
+2. To know the trade opportunities in the Central African Republic

 3. To explore the Central African trade relations with the country of the student